 This gently spiced, vanilla-scented pudding is so velvety you'd never suspect that it's made with skim milk instead of regular.
 It can also be served warm.
-This recipe was submitted by Samuel Shaffer of New York, New York.
+This recipe was submitted by Samuel Shaffer of New York City.

 - 1 cup long-grain white rice

 - 6 cups skim milk

 - 1 cup sugar

 - 1 teaspoon pure vanilla extract

 - 1/4 teaspoon ground cardamom or cinnamon, plus more for garnish

 - 1/2 cup golden raisins, plus more for garnish